Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Role Overview

 This is an exciting opportunity to work with a forward-thinking and growing organisation.
 As the Administrator at Cedar Lodge, you will be placed at the heart of the home along with the people that live here.
-This is such a varied role, and no two days will be the same.
+This is such a varied role, and no two days will be the same; we are looking for someone who has previous administration experience within a care home environment.
 You will work closely with the Registered Manager with reports, recruitment events and activities within the home.
 You will carry out pre-employment checks, referencing and ensure offer letters are sent to new team members.
 You will form close relationships with people living and working in the home, and you will create and maintain files as well as conducting monthly audits, ensuring complete confidentiality.
 You will lead the reception team conducting 1:1's and appraisals and ensure budgets are set up and controlled.

 Responsibilities and Duties